garrettswink/Scheduler/README.md

     - https://www.youtube.com/watch?v=YPU6gOctNvM

 My process involved reviewing, reverse engineering, and modifying code blocks with the assistance of JS.Day, Bootstap, and Jquery documentation.

 I have also included heavy documentation for refernce and use in future projects.
 Likewise, I found commenting the full code flow extremely helpful in better understanding JavaScript function syntax, API fetching, and some nascant data manipulation.

+Lastly, in prepping this for submission, I noticed that the color change function is not working.
+Considering my tardiness, I want to get this in for an initial evalution; but any hints or tips on how I might troubleshoot resolving this issue would be terrific.

 ## Mandatories
 ### User Story